easyling/tech-manual/manual_11.md

 *Contributors* are the default users, capable of editing any entry in their selected language and workflow step, but are prevented from doing anything else on the project.
 They may receive notification emails and project update emails, but they may not edit their features, nor invite anyone else, nor access any of the advanced settings.

 *Customers* are a special user class, who are given the ability to manage source segments.
-By default, Easyling marks all newly discovered segments as “Approved” (as opposed to “Pending” or “Excluded”), which means they are available for translation right away.
+By default, the Proxy Application marks all newly discovered segments as “Approved” (as opposed to “Pending” or “Excluded”), which means they are available for translation right away.
 The setting can be changed under the Advanced Settings menu so newly discovered segments are marked differently, and are not available for translation right away.
 These pending segments can be managed by the *Customer* role to be approved or excluded entirely, deciding whether or not they are to be translated.
 Note that the *Customer* needs access to at least one target language and a workflow step to be able to enter the Workbench to select and modify the pending segments!

 *Project Managers* are designated by their power to invite others onto the project.
 Other features and roles can be added as well, but care must be exercised not to include other, conflicting roles, which could re-restrict their access.